ghislainv/deforisk-qgis-plugin/help/docsrc/installation.rst

 On Unix-like systems (Linux and macOS)
 --------------------------------------

-Install Qgis and GDAL on Unix-like systems
+Install QGIS and GDAL on Unix-like systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Install Qgis and GDAL on your system, for example using ``apt-get`` for Debian/Ubuntu Linux distributions.
+Install QGIS and GDAL on your system, for example using ``apt-get`` for Debian/Ubuntu Linux distributions.

 .. code:: shell